diku-dk/futhark/docs/language-reference.rst

 invariants about the shapes of arrays that are accepted or produced by the function, e.g::

-  let f (a: [n]i32) (b: [n]i32): [n]i32 =
+  let f (a: [#n]i32) (b: [#n]i32): [n]i32 =
     map (+) a b

-In general, shape declarations in parameters are fresh names, whilst shape declarations in return types must refer to a name of type ``i32`` in scope.
+When prefixed with a ``#`` character, a name is *freshly bound*, whilst an unadorned name must be in scope.
+In the example above, we do not use a ``#`` in the return type, because we wish to refer to the ``n`` bound by the parameters.
+If we refer to the same freshly bound variable in multiple parameters (as above), each occurence must be prefixed with ``#``.

 A shape declaration can also be an integer constant (with no suffix).
 The dimension names bound in a parameter shape declaration can be used as ordinary variables within the scope of the parameter.
 If a function is called with arguments that do not fulfill the shape constraints, the program will fail with a runtime error.

 User-Defined Operators
 ~~~~~~~~~~~~~~~~~~~~~~